harrisonlab/fusarium/pathogen/orthology/F.oxysporum_fsp.cepae_pathogen_vs_non-pathogen_orthology.md

 ```
   [1]  <- non-pathogen orthogroups (5 non-pathogens)
   [1]  <- pathogen orthogroups (3 pathogens)
+  [1] "A28"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13514"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1973"
+[1] "The total number of singleton genes not in the venn diagram:  372"
+[1] "CB3"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13377"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1836"
+[1] "The total number of singleton genes not in the venn diagram:  342"
+[1] "PG"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13400"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1859"
+[1] "The total number of singleton genes not in the venn diagram:  460"
 [1] "Fus2"
-  [1] "The total number of orthogroups and singleton genes in this isolate:  13846"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13653"
-  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  2412"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2343"
-  [1] "The total number of singleton genes not in the venn diagram:  293"
+[1] "The total number of singleton genes not in the venn diagram:  285"
 [1] "125"
-  [1] "The total number of orthogroups and singleton genes in this isolate:  13975"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13749"
-  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  2541"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2439"
-  [1] "The total number of singleton genes not in the venn diagram:  342"
+[1] "The total number of singleton genes not in the venn diagram:  318"
 [1] "A23"
-  [1] "The total number of orthogroups and singleton genes in this isolate:  13616"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13704"
-  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  2182"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2394"
-  [1] "The total number of singleton genes not in the venn diagram:  256"
+[1] "The total number of singleton genes not in the venn diagram:  330"
 [1] "A13"
-  [1] "The total number of orthogroups and singleton genes in this isolate:  13333"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13138"
-  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  1705"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1597"
-  [1] "The total number of singleton genes not in the venn diagram:  647"
+[1] "The total number of singleton genes not in the venn diagram:  551"
 [1] "fo47"
-  [1] "The total number of orthogroups and singleton genes in this isolate:  14272"
+[1] "The total number of orthogroups and singleton genes in this isolate:  14100"
-  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  2644"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2559"
-  [1] "The total number of singleton genes not in the venn diagram:  1363"
+[1] "The total number of singleton genes not in the venn diagram:  943"
-  NULL
 ```